Skip to main content

 Artificial insemination, in vitro fertilisation, embryo transfer and somatic cell nuclear transfer maintain populations of critically endangered species.
 The northern white rhino is being preserved through oocyte collection and IVF.

-What is gene and seed banks?
+What are gene and seed banks?

 Show answer